4.6 Access to quality services

 It can be said that in Finland all public services are subject to systematic quality assurance.
 At the local level, municipalities can allocate resources as they see fit, but they should evaluate the services produced with young people on a regular basis.
 According to the Youth Act, youth services are in practice implemented according to cross-sectoral cooperation.
 The local authority has a coordinating body with representation from the local educational, social and health care, and youth administrations and when possible, also from the labour and police administrations for the planning, implementation and assessment of all youth services.
 Moreover, the central government assesses the local services, and in practice such assessments are referred to as 'Evaluations of basic services', which are carried out by the Regional State Administrative Agencies.
 The principles offered for equality in the Non-Discrimination Act are, for example, implemented when establishing the evaluation standards.

+One way to examine and monitor the social inclusion of young people at the national level are the indicators provided by the State Youth Council.
 These indicators evaluate the well-being and living conditions of young people.
 Some of the indicators are based upon the Youth Barometer and some of them are based on the eight areas of the EU Youth Strategy: context, education, employment and entrepreneurship, health, life management, culture, creativity and hobbies, participation, personal integrity and legal protection (see those EU Youth Strategy related well-being indicators in Finnish here).

-The Youth Barometer is published in cooperation between the Finnish Youth Research Network and the State Youth Council.
+The Youth Barometer is published in cooperation between the Finnish Youth Research Society and the State Youth Council.
 The Youth Barometer studies young people’s values, attitudes and experiences.
-The theme each year is different: In 2020 the theme of the Youth Barometer was “public services” and in 2019 “working life”, for example.
+The theme each year is different: In 2020 the theme of the Youth Barometer was “public services”, for example.
 However, some of the questions are repeated every year, which makes it possible to track changes in attitudes.
 The Youth Barometers’ Time Series has been gathered in the form of indicators.
 The categories are work and employment, society and democracy, relationships, satisfaction, social exclusion, uncertainty and security.
 For example, young people are asked annually if they worried about their income, health or future, finding a job, or living in an unsafe environment, and if they are subjected to physical, psychological and/or sexual violence, or if they are lonely.
 With regards to satisfaction, they were asked how satisfied they were with their financial situation, health, relationships, spare time, and life as a whole.

 The Finnish Institute for Health and Welfare (THL) works under the guidance of the Ministry of Social Affairs and Health.
 It promotes the welfare and health of the population, prevents diseases and social problems, and develops social and health services.
 Areas include, for example, health and welfare inequalities, health promotion, and gender equality.
 Additionally, THL promotes the health, well-being and inclusion in multicultural Finland.